 Once a system has been in place for a while, if it hasn’t been built in a structured and easily-traceable manner, an organization can lose track of what certificates it has issued.
 This is one of the most common PKI deployment mistakes.
 These significant problems with PKI are highlighted in that same Ponemon study found that 74% or organizations do not know exactly how many keys and certificates they have, where to find them, or when they expire.
 The consequences of such mismanagement range from failed audits to certificate and key misuse that can ultimately compromise an organization’s systems.
 These are exactly the type of problems with PKI that allowed attackers to push a malicious version of ASUS Live Update using ASUS security certificates to install backdoors on over a million PCs.

 - Root certificate authority security

 In PKI deployments, all trust stems from the certificate authority (CA).
-It issues the root certificate that underpins the validity of the cryptographic keys used to verify and authenticate identities.
+It issues the root certificate that underpins the validity of the security keys used to verify and authenticate identities.
 Outlining and following specific security guidelines—such as who can obtain a certificate and when a certificate is revoked—is crucial for establishing and maintaining trust in CAs and avoiding PKI deployment mistakes.

 Unfortunately, another of the problems with PKI deployment is that most organizations do not conduct sufficient or regular audits of relevant certificate authorities to ensure that they are actually implementing the Certification Practice Statement (CPS) they have committed to.
 If they are not doing so, the entire network could be at risk.
 This is what happened with the major hack of the DigiNotar certificate authority.
 The hack led to false certificates being issued for the websites of AOL, Microsoft, the CIA, and others, all of which had to be later tracked down and revoked.

 - Not allocating sufficient internal resources